 presently a self serve facility with approximately 8 varieties, starting the

 second week in September and ending the first week in December.
+We also make unpasteurized cider and baked goods.
 The cider

 season starts the first Friday of October and ends the first week in